CALL CENTER: 800-339-4661

 Project C.A.R.E. keeps seniors living alone from being totally isolated.
-It provides referrals to community resources, assistance with completing a Vial of Life, and reassurance calls, plus other services.
+It provides referrals to community resources, assistance with completing a Vial of Life, reassurance calls, and other services.

-Aging & Independence Services is now contracted with Interfaith Community Services and 2-1-1 San Diego along with ElderHelp and Jewish Family Service to provide Project C.A.R.E. services, which include:
+Aging & Independence Services is now contracted with Interfaith Community Services and 2-1-1 San Diego along with ElderHelp and Jewish Family Service to provide Project C.A.R.E. services.